nobody-team/infra/selenium/ie/README.md

 # Selenium for Internet Explorer

 Suggest to use a standalone webdriver which runs on a Windows machine.

-For basic instruction for standalone server please refer to: //TODO
+For more instructions for standalone server please refer to the `standalone` and `readme` section.